 An explorer of visual art and science, Matt has pursued many different academic and professional interests throughout his career of life-long learning.
 While at WPI, he developed analytical skills and expertise with electronics and computer technology before going on to study physical and biological sciences at Harvard University during a two-year post-baccalaureate premedical program.
-After being accepted into three U.S. medical schools, Matt chose to attend Georgetown University School of Medicine, arriving in Washington, D.C. four years ago.
+After being accepted into three U.S. medical schools, Matt chose to attend Georgetown University School of Medicine.
 He graduated with a Master of Science degree in Physiology, giving up his medical career early in order to pursue his greater passion for writing, photography, and film.
-All of this variety of life and work experience has made Matt an exceptionally well-rounded individual.
-He is technically proficient and well-suited for the challenges of creative problem solving.
+This variety of life and work experience has made Matt versatile and technically proficient, well-suited for the challenges of creative problem solving.

 Matt LeClair's résumé contains more information regarding the experience, education, expertise, and equipment he uses as creative tools.
 His two decades of work experience demonstrate his rare attributes of dedication, responsibility, and attention to detail.
 He is always looking for exciting new challenges and opportunities to work on important projects with talented people.
 The most valuable and distinguishing features Matt can offer are his unique perspective and original sense of style.
 He has a sharp eye for detail and a genuine interest in applying his technological know-how toward the creation of new and inspiring imagery.